f5devcentral/f5-cli/docs/quickstart/index.rst

 Getting Help
 ------------

-The F5 Cloud CLI includes a `--help` option, which will display relevant help information, and can be used to provide help information for each command.
+The F5 Cloud CLI includes a `help` option, which will display relevant help information, and can be used to provide help information for each command.

 The CLI will provide help information for any sub-commands, as well as relevant options.
-For example, providing the `--help` option without specifying any commands will provide information on the available commands:
+For example, providing the `help` option without specifying any commands will provide information on the available commands:

 ::